jklasa/slang/SPECIFICATION.md

 ```

 ### Labels and Functions as Variables
 Like most elements of Slang, [labels](#control-flow) and [functions](#functions) are treated as variables as well.
-They can be read from as numeric (INT values), or written to as INT values.
-Attempts to write to these variable types with FLOAT values will sensibly result in error since these variables are as pointers to addresses.
-For more detail on these variable types (including range of scope), see their respective sections in the Slang spec.
+They have locations in memory just like variables and can be read from as numeric (INT) values, or written to as INT values.
+This also means you can use function values as pointers (or dereference them for whatever reason).

 ### Variadic variables
 You might see variadic variables used in instructions that take a variable number of arguments or in function headers.
 They are generally some sequence of variables that are enclosed in parenthesis and are sent to the instruction as a group of variables.
 For further reading, head on over to [instructions](#instructions).